Skip to main content

 How Stress Derails the Menstrual Cycle

-The is a finely tuned dialogue between the brain and the ovaries, mediated by a precise sequence of hormonal messages.
+The menstrual cycle is a finely tuned dialogue between the brain and the ovaries, mediated by a precise sequence of hormonal messages.
 Chronic stress disrupts this conversation at every critical point.
 The suppression of GnRH by cortisol has a direct downstream effect on the pituitary gland, which in turn reduces its secretion of two key hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones are the messengers that speak directly to the ovaries.

 FSH is responsible for stimulating the growth of ovarian follicles, each of which contains a developing egg.
 LH is the trigger for ovulation, the moment the mature egg is released.
 When the signals of FSH and LH become weak or erratic due to stress, several consequences can arise: